pegasystems/pega-helm-charts/docs/Deploying-Pega-on-AKS.md

-After you finalize your SQL database configuration and you are ready to deploy, you will need the following database details to complete your deployment configuration by updating this database URL string in the “pega” helm chart:
+After you finalize your SQL database configuration and you are ready to deploy, you will need the following database details to complete your deployment configuration by updating this database URL string in the “pega” Helm chart:

 `jdbc:sqlserver://**YOUR_DB_HOST**:1433;databaseName=**YOUR_DB_NAME**;selectMethod=cursor;sendStringParametersAsUnicode=false:`

-To complete this configuration, you’ll use the SQL Server name for **YOUR_DB_HOST** and the SQL database name for **YOUR_DB_NAME**.
-In order to locate these details in your Azure portal:
+To complete this configuration, you will use the SQL Server name for **YOUR_DB_HOST** and the SQL database name for **YOUR_DB_NAME**.

+To locate these details in your Azure portal:

-1. Click the Portal menu in the upper left corner of you Azure portal and in the **Favorites** section, select **SQL databases**.
+1. Click the Portal menu in the upper left corner of your Azure portal and in the **Favorites** section, select **SQL databases**.

 2. Under the **Name** column, click the database you just created to display